 Japanese cuisine in Toronto is unlike any other.
 It keeps renewing itself.
 In addition to the traditional Japanese restaurants that have been pillars of the Toronto restaurant scene for years, we have seen successive trends.
 Now, it’s the third wave of sushi.
 We’re not interested in the proliferation of “all you can eat” sushi bars that are as authentic as Velveeta cheese.
 We’re content to leave the izakaya craze for the pub-crawlers.
-What we want now is simplicity and quality.
+What we want is authenticity.

 Shoushin’s aesthetic is simple, natural and well lit to highlight the sushi.
-It is the only sushi bar in Canada made from hinoki (black cypress) wood—pre-felled in Nara, and generally reserved for sacred buildings.
+It is the only sushi bar in Canada made from hinoki (black cypress) wood, pre-felled in Nara.
 The wood is unvarnished and emits a natural aroma reminiscent of rural Japan, and true to the restaurant’s name of Shou (craftsman) shin (heart), combined to mean ingenuity.
 It seats thirty.
 There are regular tables, zashiki seating on tatami, and seating at the sushi counter.

 Even the desserts are inventive creations from typically Japanese ingredients like black sesame and matcha.
 Seated at the counter, with Chef Jackie in front of us, we could be forgiven for thinking we’ve departed Toronto and been transported to Japan.